This Samsung 5G prototype phone has a notch... but it's in the corner

 A whole new notch

-This is also the first time we've heard about the company including a notch in the top right hand corner of a display, and our limited time with the phone showed us what looked to be a selfie camera within the screen cutout.
+Not only is the notch new for Samsung, but this is also the first time we've heard about the company including a notch in the top right hand corner of a display rather than the center, and our limited time with the phone showed us what looked to be a selfie camera within the screen cutout.

 Is this a trade-off for faster 5G speeds?
 Samsung representatives made it clear to us this is just a prototype device and wouldn't answer any questions about the design of the phone.
 They wanted the sole focus to be on the 5G speeds.